 All borrowing will require the approval of the Scottish Ministers.
 Requests to borrow must be submitted to the SFC for consideration in the first instance.

 14.3 Banking Arrangements

-The Director of Finance is responsible, on behalf of the Board of Management Corporate accounts and the issuing of cheques.
-All cheques shall be ordered on the authority of the

-Development Committee, for liaising with the College's bankers in relation to bank
+The Director of Finance and Estates is responsible, on behalf of the Board of Management Corporate Development Committee, for liaising with the College's bankers in relation to bank accounts.